 We are on a mission to make our company as sustainable as it possibly can be.
-We have been running on 100% renewable electricity for many years, and last summer we filled our roof with solar PV panels, which have been performing well.
-Since august we’ve generated over 10 MWh, and during most of our office hours we are producing more electricity than we require to run the building.
+We have been running on 100% renewable electricity for many years.
+Last summer we filled our roof with solar PV panels, which have been performing well.
+Since august we’ve generated over 10 MWh.
+During most of our office hours we are producing more electricity than we require to run the building.

 Our oil heating system was the next obvious step.
-Our old system was an oil boiler, and it seemed like an air-source heat pump would be a great way to reduce our carbon emissions, with the aim of making us net-negative for CO2 (at least for our daily operations).
+Our old system was an oil boiler, and it seemed like an air-source heat pump would be a great way to reduce our carbon emissions.
+Our aim: make us net-negative for CO2 (at least for our daily operations).

 The incentive here was both to improve our environmental performance and to make better use of the solar power we generate, as we do not get paid much for exporting it to the grid.

-While our local area can get pretty cold, modern air source heat pumps can operate effectively down to low outside temperatures, and of course we chose the coldest week of the year to do the install with outside temperatures of -10°C but it was well up to the challenge.
+While our local area can get pretty cold, modern air source heat pumps can operate effectively down to low outside temperatures.
+Of course, we chose the coldest week of the year to do the install with outside temperatures of -10°C but it was well up to the challenge.

 We already had underfloor heating on the lower floor, perfectly suited for a heat pump.
 Several radiators on the upper floor needed to be upgraded, but this was done with minimal disruption.